vishwashree-sankey/vishwashree-sankey/README.md

 - 👋 Hi, I’m @vishwashree Karhadkar
 - 🌱 I’m currently working at Sankey Solutions as Solution Analyst
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Full Stack Web Development
 - 📫 How to reach me at VIshwashree.k@sankeysolutions.com

 <!---